Operation Autonomous: Operation aims and outcome

+On 22 November 1943, de Chastelain made his first attempt to jump into Romania alone.
+Flying in a Liberator bomber of an RAF squadron from Tocra in Libya, no signals were spotted in the drop zone so the aircraft had to turn back, managing to reach Brindisi in Italy due to fuel shortage.
+A second attempt with both de Chastelain and Porter happened on 5 December, resulting in a similar outcome.

-On the night of 22 December 1943 the three agents were parachuted into thick fog and some distance away from the target.
-They were captured by Romanian gendarmerie almost immediately near the locality of Plosca, Teleorman County.
+The third attempt happened in the night of 22 December 1943, and all three agents parachuted into thick fog and some distance away from the target.
+They hid in the woods near their landing location until daybreak when they set out to find the car that would take them to Bucharest.
+They were however captured by Romanian gendarmerie near the locality of Plosca, Teleorman County as their aircraft was discovered by radar on the night of the drop.
+Two German soldiers had previously tried to reach the party but were turned away by the local officials.
 They were held as well-treated prisoners of war at the Gendarmerie headquarters in Bucharest under the care of General Constantin Tobescu, Major Constantin C. Roșescu and of Major Eugen Dobrogeanu.
 Churchill promptly sent a message to Marshal Ion Antonescu warning him that should the British prisoners fall into German hands he would be held personally responsible.
 The Romanian leader had been told that de Chastelain had information which in German hands could change the outcome of the war.